On the o-minimal Hilbert's fifth problem

 \begin{thm}[Pillay's conjecture] Let $G$ be a definable group in a $\kappa $-saturated o-minimal structure ${\mathbb M}$ ($\kappa $ large).
 Then: \begin{enumerate} \item $G$ has a smallest type-definable normal subgroup of bounded index $G^{00}$. \item $G/G^{00}$, equipped with the logic topology, is isomorphic, as a topological group, to a compact real Lie group. \item If $G$ is definably compact, then $\dim _{{\rm Lie}}(G/G^{00})=\dim _{{\mathbb M}}(G).$\\ \end{enumerate} \end{thm}

 We now explain the details of the proof of our main result, Theorem \ref{thm main thm}, pointing out to the reader the important points and techniques.

-The strategy is the same as that of the proof of its analogue in o-minimal expansions of real closed fields (\cite{eo}), but we have to use o-minimal sheaf cohomology (\cite{ejp1}) instead of the o-minimal singular homology (\cite{Wo}) and cohomology (\cite{ew}) as well as a new o-minimal fundamental group in arbitrary o-minimal structures generalizing the o-minimal fundamental group from o-minimal expansions of fields (\cite{bo}) or ordered groups (\cite{ElSt07}, \cite{EdPa}).
+The strategy is the same as that of the proof of its analogue in o-minimal expansions of real closed fields (\cite{eo}), but we have to use o-minimal sheaf cohomology (\cite{ejp1}) instead of the o-minimal singular homology (\cite{Wo}) and cohomology (\cite{ew}) as well as a new o-minimal fundamental group in arbitrary o-minimal structures generalizing the one from o-minimal expansions of fields (\cite{bo}) or ordered groups (\cite{ElSt07}, \cite{EdPa}).

-Let $G$ be a definably compact, definably connected, abelian, definable group of dimension $n.$
+Let $G$ be a definably compact, definably connected, abelian definable group of dimension $n.$

 From the o-minimal (co)homology side we need: (i) the K\"unneth formula to show that the cohomology of $G$ with coefficients in ${\mathbb Q}$ is a graded Hopf algebra of finite type; (ii) the theory of o-minimal (${\mathbb Z}$-)orientability to show that $G$ is orientable and so the (co)homology of $G,$ with coefficients in ${\mathbb Z},$ in degree $n$ is ${\mathbb Z};$ (iii) degree theory for continuous definable maps between orientable definably compact manifolds.
 These three parts in combination with the fact that the definable homomorphism $p_k:G\to G:x\mapsto kx$ is a definable covering map, gives a lower bound on the size $\#G[k]$ of the subgroup of $k$-torsion points of $G$ of the form $k^r\leq \#G[k]$ where $r$ is the number of generators of the Hopf algebra of $G.$